eric-himburg/stock-analysis/README.md

 The disadvantages of refactoring code are twofold.
 First, nothing new is being created when refactoring.
 Hence, you are creating code to solve a problem that has already been solved.
 Second, the time commitment to refactor code can be large.
 A new design must be created, coded, tested and debugged, without a guarantee that the end product will be better than the initial product.
 If a coding project has time constraints, it may not be feasible to refactor it.

 ### Application to Current VBA Code
+The original VBA code used to analzye green stocks was refactored.
+By utilizing arrays, the time to execute was lowered from 0.75 s to 0.15 s.
+Hence, the refactoring did lower the excecution time significantly as expected.
+The arrays in the refactored code have the advantage of being easily expanded to accompany more than the twelve stocks reviewed in this project.
+Hence, the new code is more adaptable than the original code.
+Future projects could easily add more green stocks to be analyzed with minimal coding changes.

+The downside to creating the refactored code was that an additional day was needed to create code that ultimately produced identical results as the original.
+Additionally, the output time saved was negligible in the frame of reference of the end user.
+To the end user, 0.75 s and 0.15 s feels the same.